kalpanamahto13/Birthday-Webpage/README.md

-# Birthday-Webpage
+# 🎉 Birthday Webpage

-A simple and interactive birthday webpage built with HTML, CSS, and JavaScript. 🎂✨
+A fun and interactive **Birthday Celebration Webpage** created using **HTML, CSS, and JavaScript**.
+It includes animations, decorations, and a personalized birthday message.

+## ✨ Features
+- 🎂 Animated birthday wish
+- 🎶 Journey from tutionmates to forever sisters
+- 🎁 Memories Gallery
+- 🎨 Colorful and responsive design
+- 📱 Works on both desktop and mobile